not-kennethreitz/flango/README.md

 ## How it works

 - `frontend.py` contains your Flask application, which is used for your frontend.
-- The django applicaiton is routed to `/admin`.
+- The django application is routed to `/admin`.

 ## Features